ferdinand-beyer/init/spec.md

 * Public vars without `:arglists` metadata, i.e. values
 * Public vars with `:arglists` metadata that contains `[]`, i.e. nullary functions
-* Vars tagged with `:init/component`, including private vars and functions taking arguments (injection points)
+* Vars tagged with `:init/name`, including private vars and functions taking arguments (injection points)

+TODO: Functions taking arguments need `:init/inject`
+TODO: Discovery (only tagged) vs. supported when added explicitly (e.g. referenced)

 #### Name

 The default component name is the qualified var name, coerced into a keyword.

-The name can be specified explicitly using the `:init/component` metadata, and must be a qualified keyword.
+The name can be specified explicitly using the `:init/name` metadata, and must be a qualified keyword.

 #### Tags

-Additional tags can be specified with the `:init/tags` metadata, which must be a sequence of qualified keywords.
+Additional tags can be specified with the `:init/provides` metadata, which must be a sequence of qualified keywords.

-TODO: Should this be `:init/provides`?

 #### Injection Points

 Only for function-valued vars.

-Specified with the `:init/inject` metadata key or its specialisations (`:init/inject-partial`, `:init/inject-into`).
+Specified with the `:init/inject` metadata key.

 When specified in the var metadata, must be a vector corresponding to the function arguments.
 When specified on the argument symbols, must be a single injection point description (see below).

+TODO: Does argument metadata annotation make sense?

 #### Provider

+TODO: Name?
+Is that really a provider?

 Derived from the var's value.
 Functions are provider functions taking arguments as described by the injection points and returning the component